 Piston actuated valves are suitable for a wide variety of applications.
-In this blog post we are going to provide some examples of the type of a casting systems application and the type of valve that we would recommend for this application.
+In this blog post we will look at there use in a casting systems application and provide an example of the type of valves that we would recommend for this application.

 High-pressure casting systems using Piston Actuated Valves: